Alternative treatment of relativistic effects in linear augmented plane wave (LAPW) method: application to Ac, Th, ThO2 and UO2: Method

-To make the consideration on the radial part more concrete in the following we consider the case of the face centered cubic (fcc) lattice of elemental thorium (with the PBE exchange correlation functional \cite{PBE}).
+To make the discussion on the radial part more concrete, we start with the case of the face centered cubic (fcc) lattice of elemental thorium (with the PBE exchange correlation functional \cite{PBE}) and consider the $6p_{1/2}$ and $6p_{3/2}$ valence (semicore) states.
 In Fig.\ \ref{fig1} we plot the radial dependencies $P_{j=1/2}(r)$ and $P_{j=3/2}(r)$ for the large components of $6p_{1/2}$ and $6p_{3/2}$ states at the same energy obtained by solving the Dirac equation in the self-consistent spherical potential.
 One clearly sees the different shape of large components both at the large radii close to the MT-radius and at the neighborhood of the nuclear region.
 Then we calculate the average radial function $P^{av}_{\ell=1}(r)$ for the $6p$-states using Eq.\ (\ref{i1a}) explicitly.
 This numerically averaged function $P^{av}_{\ell=1}(r)$, as well as the conventional LAPW function $P_{l=1}^{KH}$, obtained by solving the KH differential equations \cite{KH,MPK}, are reproduced in Fig.\ \ref{fig2}.
-We see that the numerically averaged radial function $P^{av}_{\ell=1}$ remains different from $P_{l=1}^{KH}$ both at small and large radii, reflecting the approximate character of Eq.\ (\ref{i1b}) and Eq.\ (\ref{i1c}).
-In the following instead of $P_{l=1}^{KH}(r)$, and the corresponding energy derivative radial function $\dot{P}^{av}_{\ell=1}(r) = \partial P^{av}_{\ell=1}(r) / \partial E$, required by the LAPW method, we suggest to use the explicitly averaged functions $P^{av}_{\ell=1}$, $\dot{P}^{av}_{\ell=1}$ as the $6p$ LAPW basis set.
+Note that the numerically averaged radial function $P^{av}_{\ell=1}$ remains different from $P_{l=1}^{KH}$ both at small and large radii, reflecting the approximate character of Eq.\ (\ref{i1b}) and Eq.\ (\ref{i1c}).
+In the following instead of $P_{l=1}^{KH}(r)$, and the corresponding energy derivative radial function $\dot{P}^{KH}_{\ell=1}(r) = \partial P^{KH}_{\ell=1}(r) / \partial E$, required by the LAPW method, we suggest to use the explicitly averaged functions $P^{av}_{\ell=1}$, $\dot{P}^{av}_{\ell=1}$ as the $6p$ LAPW basis set.
+That is, we calculate first the Dirac functions $P_l$ and $P_{-l-1}$ ($l = 1$), after which we obtain the radial basis function $P^{av}_l$ according to Eq.~(\ref{i1a}).
+A very important advantage of this scheme is that it avoids the use of the uncontrolled assumption (\ref{i1b}).